Create on-brand slides directly in Claude with our Brand MCP.Learn More>

 The real-world use cases for this range from converting a PDF research paper from Spanish to English to a financial report from English to German.
 LLM-based AI tools like ChatGPT and Claude do an excellent job not just translating text word by word, but also retaining document context while keeping the structure clear and understandable.

-Since the rollout of GPT‑4o and ChatGPT’s built‑in file-upload feature in 2024, many free users can now upload PDFs, Word documents, and other files, making it practical to use as a PDF translator; though limits and capabilities still depend on your plan and the specific model you choose.
+ChatGPT and other AI chatbots now include built-in file uploads, so even free users can upload PDFs, Word documents, and other files (currently up to 3 files per day on ChatGPT’s free plan), making them practical to use as a PDF translator.
+Limits and capabilities still depend on your plan and the specific model you choose.

 To help you get a good overview of the different options out there, we’ve put together a list of the top AI-powered PDF translator tools.
 Some of them help translate and preserve your document’s formatting.